 He just completed his term as an elected member of the federal National Vaccine Advisory Committee (NVAC).
 He still serves on the NVAC’s HPV, Vaccine Confidence, and Maternal Immunization working groups.
 Previously, L.J chaired the Immunization Infrastructure Working Group and also served on the vaccine safety Workgin.

 Dr. Tan has also served as a member of the federal Advisory Committee for Immunization Practices (ACIP), and he still serves on the Adult Immunization working group.
 Previously, L.J also served on the influenza, zoster, and evidence-based working groups.

 Dr. Tan co-founded (with the CDC and the NVPO) and currently co-chairs the National Adult and Influenza Immunization Summit, and founded and organized the first National Immunization Congress in 2007, and organized the Second National Immunization Congress in 2010.
 He served as a primary consultant for the first European Union Influenza Summit in 2011, and the first Asian Pacific Influenza Summit in 2012, and continues to advise those bodies.

-He serves or has served on the Steering Committees for the 317 Coalition, the National Network for Immunization Information (NNii), the Partnership to End Cervical Cancer, the National Viral Hepatitis Roundtable, and the Scientific Advisory Boards for the Immunization Action Coalition and Coalition for Safe Community Needle Disposal.
+He serves or has served on the Steering Committees for the 317 Coalition, the National Network for Immunization Information (NNii), the Partnership to End Cervical Cancer, the National Viral Hepatitis Roundtable, and the Scientific Advisory Boards for Immunize.org for Safe Community Needle Disposal.